Dirndl: Germany

 In recent decades, women from other parts of Germany have shown increasing interest in the dirndl as a festival dress.
-This is especially evident in changing fashions at Oktoberfest, the world´s largest Volksfest.
+This is especially evident in changing fashions at Oktoberfest, the world's largest Volksfest.
 Until the 1970s, most visitors to Oktoberfest did not wear traditional tracht; it was common to wear jeans.
 Since the late 1990s dirndls and Lederhosen have come to be regarded as obligatory wear at the festival.
 The name Wiesntracht is given to dirndls and other tracht clothing worn for Oktoberfest (Wiesn refers to the Theresienwiese, where the Oktoberfest events occur).
 Oktoberfest dirndls tend to be more colourful and revealing.
 Skirts are often above the knee, and deep décolletage is very frequent.
-In 2005, gossip magazine Bunte reported that at Munich Airport there was a place which was always important for fashion observers at Oktoberfest time: the women´s toilets in Domestic Arrivals.
+In 2005, gossip magazine Bunte reported that at Munich Airport there was a place which was always important for fashion observers at Oktoberfest time: the women's toilets in Domestic Arrivals.
 "There the ladies who have flown in wearing street clothes with shouldered clothes-bags vanish - and appear from Baggage Collection in full dirndl bloom.
 Because they don´t trust themselves to board the aircraft as Bavarians, but arriving in Munich not dressed for the Wiesn would be unseemly."

-There is increasing evidence that Germans are coming to view the dirndl as a German, rather than an exclusively Bavarian symbol.
-In the past few years, "Oktoberfest" celebrations have developed in parts of Germany remote from Bavaria, such as Münster in Westphalia.
-Dirndls and lederhosen are now considered an intrinsic part of such events.
+Germans are increasingly coming to view the dirndl as a German cultural symbol, not just a Bavarian one.
+In the past few years, Oktoberfest has increasingly been adopted as an autumn celebration in parts of Germany several hundred km from Bavaria, such as Hagen in Westphalia or Eckernförde in Schleswig-Holstein; dirndls and lederhosen are now considered an intrinsic part of such events.
+In a recent German-English dictionary, the authors comment: "The Dirndl, the traditional Bavarian national dress for women, is enjoying growing popularity amongst young people during the Oktoberfest season, even beyond the Bavarian boundaries.
+It has become a fashion statement to wear a Dirndl even at the many local Volksfeste, such as the Cannstatter Wasen in Stuttgart, where a Dirndl has no tradition at all."
 Other evidence is the successful marketing of dirndls in the German national colours for wearing at football matches, noticeable at the 2006 FIFA World Cup.
 Meanwhile, high-end German fashion houses are designing and selling their own designs.